 The potato diet?
 Surely that can’t be a thing – right?
 Well, it turns out that it is.
-So how on earth does eating potatoes all day help you to lose weight – and is it safe for your body?
+So how on earth does eating potatoes all day constitute a diet that works fast and helps you to lose weight – and is it safe for your body?

 Here’s the lowdown on the potato diet plan and how to fit it into a healthy living plan.

 What is the potato diet?